LomiaW/MyOpenWeatherApp/README.md

-This is a simple school project from course MAP524
+This is a simple project from course MAP524, Seneca